Cities With the Most Young Homeowners

 • Percentage of under 35-year-olds that own: 29.0%

-14. Photo Credit: Roschetzky Photography / Shutterstock
+14. A stunning aerial photograph showcasing a collection of buildings from a top-down perspective.
+Photo Credit: Roschetzky Photography / Shutterstock

 Denver, CO